Skip to content

 Ten Virgins

 This parable has been revisited and expounded numerous times.
 Here's a link to Matthew 25:1-13 if you'd like to see the source text for yourself.
-I bring this up to illustrate that verse 13 wraps it up with a nice conclusion: "watch therefore, for ye know neither the day not the hour wherein the Son of man cometh."
+I bring this up to illustrate that verse 13 wraps it up with a nice conclusion: "watch therefore, for ye know neither the day nor the hour wherein the Son of man cometh."
 Sounds like it's commanding constant vigilance for that anticipated "any minute now" event.
 D&C 45:56 says that at the second coming, "shall the parable be fulfilled[.]"
+Nobody knows when it will be.

 I'm certain that the parable was more meaningful to Jesus' contemporaries than it is to us today.
 Folks excitedly gathering to meet "the bridegroom" surely had more cultural relevance back then.
 I also understand that one word can have different meanings depending on context, but something occurs to me now as I revisit this biblical passage: that is, the bridegroom saying "I know you not."

 Again, the cultural significance here must have been more meaningful 2,000 years ago, but... we do have precedent of "Joseph knew [Mary] not," where "know" is definitively interpreted as a euphemism for "sexual relations."
-(1, 2) Must have been a wild party those virgins were missing out on.
-What does that imply for the parable?
-We're meant to watch for the bridegroom's arrival, so he can "know" us? ๐Ÿ˜
+(1, 2) What does that imply for the parable?
+Must have been a wild party those virgins were missing out on.
+We're meant to watch for the bridegroom's arrival so he can "know" us? 😏

 Reading Material